 Potassium, specifically, is involved in what’s known as the “sodium-potassium pump”.

-Basically, this function helps move fluids in and out of your cells, which…
+Basically, this function helps move molecules across cell membranes, which…

 Signs you don’t have enough potassium in your diet include: